-Scavenger hunts that revolve around nature are some of the most fun and engaging ones that kids can partake in.
+Scavenger hunts around nature are some of the most fun and engaging ones kids can partake in.
 Quests that ask kids to go outside and collect leaves, grass, bugs, or soil can help create a real connection with nature.

 Make scavenger hunts educational and fun with SplashLearn’s games and activities.

-SplashLearn offers intuitive games and worksheets for kids from Pre-K to grade 5, strengthening their innate ability to master math and ELA.
-You can design scavenger hunts using hundreds of worksheets available, from counting objects to tracing animals.
+SplashLearn offers intuitive games and worksheets for kids from Pre-K to Grade 5, strengthening their innate ability to master math and ELA.
+You can design scavenger hunts using hundreds of worksheets, from counting objects to tracing animals.
 Access worksheets, educational games, and a rich library of math and ELA insights today with SplashLearn.